"Summer Sunday School At Caledonia State Park"

 For more than 100 years, Sunday school services have been held each Sunday during the summer months at the Caledonia State Park, near Fayetteville, in Franklin County.
 And, for many of those years, the services have been conducted by the Franklin County Sunday School Association, a county affiliate of the Pennsylvania State Sunday School Association.

 These services usually start on Memorial Day weekend and run through Labor Day weekend.
-However, because of the concerns and restrictions involved this year with the coronavirus, the services will not be able to begin until Franklin County has moved from the "red" to the "yellow" restriction zone.
-A tentative start date for the services has been set for July 5th.
+However, because of the concerns and restrictions involved this year with the coronavirus, the services did not begin until July 5th.

 First of all, a short-range FM transmitter has been purchased that will allow people to remain in their cars in the parking lot of the Totem Pole Playhouse and listen to the service through their car radio.